SaberPendragonn/MikroTik-Networking-Labs/README.md

 Okay so here's the scenario:

-Most networks run Active-Passive.
+Most networks run Active-Passive Failover design.
 One router does all the work.
 The other sits there collecting dust, waiting for a disaster that might never happen.
 That's a waste of hardware.
 For this project, I wanted every device to actually **do something**.
 No idle backups.
 No wasted bandwidth.

 I engineered an Active-Active infrastructure where:
-- IT traffic flows through Core 1
-- HR traffic flows through Core 2
+1. VLANs 10,30,50,70 gets its primary DHCP pool from Core Router 1, the other half DHCP pool gets it from Core Router 2 in the event that Core Router 1 dies
+2. VLANs 20,40,60,80 gets its primary DHCP pool from Core Router 2, the other half DHCP pool gets it from Core Router 1 in the event that Core Router 2 dies
+3. Each VLANs gets its own VRRP Gateway which acts as a Virtual Router, so in total we have one gateway per VLAN shared by both Core Routers
+4. The VRRP interface created on number 3 acts as the DHCP Server per VLAN as mentioned on number 1 and 2
 - If either dies, the other takes over in under a second

-By synchronizing MSTP root bridges with VRRP master roles, I forced traffic to physically steer through different core routers.
-Doubled my throughput.
-Kept sub-second failover.
+5. As LACP doesn't do the job for two links which are ongoing from two Core Routers, I used MSTP and segmented the two links
+- Link 1: VLANs 10,30,50,70
+- Link 2: VLANs 20,40,60,80

-Hardware earns its keep.
+So every hardware earns its keep!

 ---

 ## Performance Highlights

-**Deterministic Traffic Engineering**
+**Layer 2 Redundancy**
 Synchronized MSTP instances with VRRP priorities to steer VLAN 10 (IT) through Core 1 and VLAN 20 (HR) through Core 2.
 Doubled backplane utilization.
 Eliminated "hairpin" routing.

 **Automated DHCP Failover**